dxdgamerz123/Root-Access/README.md

-# Foxytoux Installer
+# dxd/Deup Gaming

 ## Overview

-This shell script is designed to automate the installation of Foxytoux, a lightweight Ubuntu environment using Proot.
+This shell script is designed to automate the installation of dxd/DupGaming, a lightweight Ubuntu environment using Proot.

 ## Prerequisites